ShahedSabab/telemetry-data-analysis-usingR/README.md

 # telemetry-data-analysis-usingR
 A small subset of the Lake Winnipeg telemetry data is collected.
-The purpose is to analyze this data to find out interesting insights about the fish inhabitatns.
+The purpose is to analyze this data to find out interesting insights about the fish inhabitants.
 A few highlights are as follows: the distribution of different species, the certain area where specific species can be found, and the time period of their perambulation.
 The data has the following attributes:

 1. Date - A timestamp for when a receiver (station) detects a transmitter detection
 2. Name - A unique station name for each receiver in the study